 More specifically dedicated to Portuguese art and artists, the MNAC, or National Museum of Contemporary Art, is situated in the Chiado neighborhood of Lisbon, in the city’s historic center.

 It was originally opened in 1911, but later it was re-inaugurated in 1994, with new installations and a renovation done by French architect Jean-Michel Wilmotte.
 The museum hosts an impressive collection of Portuguese artists dating from the 1850s to today.
-Here you can find the best collection of Portuguese painting and sculpture from the Romanticism, Naturalism, and Modern periods, with works by artistis like Amadeo de Souza-Cardoso, Columbano Bordalo Pinheiro, Almada Negreiros, Silva Porto, Mario Cesariny and Paula Rego.
+Here you can find the best collection of Portuguese painting and sculpture from the Romanticism, Naturalism, and Modern periods, with works by artists like Amadeo de Souza-Cardoso, Columbano Bordalo Pinheiro, Almada Negreiros, Silva Porto, Mario Cesariny and Paula Rego.
 But the museum also presents recent acquisitions and more experimental works by contemporary artists, as well as temporary exhibitions.

 Considering the perfect location, in the very center of Lisbon and close to most of the city’s other major attractions, it is well worth a visit while strolling around.